MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/outlook-developer-reference-copyright-notice.md

 ms.topic: reference
 ms.localizationpriority: medium
 ms.assetid: 3d692894-a0c1-b9dc-1196-07ecaa72afee
-description: "This document is providedas-is.
-Information and views expressed in this document, including URL and other Internet website references, may change without notice.
-You bear the risk of using it."
 ---

-# Outlook developer reference copyright notice
+# Outlook 2013 developer reference copyright notice

 This document is provided "as-is".
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 You bear the risk of using it.